libp2p/docs/content/concepts/publish-subscribe.md

 ## Discovery

-Before a peer can subscribe to a topic is must find other peers and establish network connections with them.
+Before a peer can subscribe to a topic it must find other peers and establish network connections with them.
 The pub/sub system doesn’t have any way to discover peers by itself.
 Instead, it relies upon the application to find new peers on its behalf, a process called **ambient peer discovery**.